A bluewater fishing adventure on the Coral Sea

-Matt Smith (one of the group) works for Modern Fishing magazine.
-From his childhood days he’s had a list of ‘Dream Fish to Catch’.
-One of them is the Giant Trevally – one of the best pound-for-pound fighting fish in the world.
+Matt Smith works for Modern Fishing magazine and from his childhood days he’s had a list of ‘Dream Fish to Catch’.
+One of them is the giant trevally – one of the best pound-for-pound fighting fish in the world.

-Another ridiculously early start at 4am onboard the Keppeluna from Keppel Bay Marina meant we witnessed the best part of the day, sunrise, from onboard our boat as we headed out to the eastern side of Great Keppel Island in the Southern Great Barrier Reef.
+Another ridiculously early start at 4am onboard the Keppeluna from Keppel Bay Marina meant we witnessed the best part of the day – sunrise – from onboard our boat as we headed out to the eastern side of Great Keppel Island in the Southern Great Barrier Reef.

-Casting a huge ‘popper’ towards the rocks, fast-reeling it back whilst splashing it through the water here is the tactics.
-One cast and BANG immediately we’re ‘on’ with giant trevally (or GT if you want the proper fishing lingo) no. 1, furiously spooling out line as Graham wrestles for control.
+Casting a huge ‘popper’ towards the rocks, fast-reeling it back whilst splashing it through the water here are the tactics.
+One cast and BANG, immediately we’re ‘on’ with giant trevally (or GT if you want the proper fishing lingo) no. 1, furiously spooling out line as Graham wrestles for control.
 Matt takes the rod and for the next five minutes battles with the monster from the deep.
 His heart is racing, his sweat is dripping and his shoulders are aching… these are truly the most fantastic sport fish!

 Surely I qualify to be a real Aussie fishermen now?
-Graham puts me in my place “One fish does not make a fisherman Ben” - oh well I’ll keep trying.
+Graham puts me in my place, “One fish does not make a fisherman, Ben.”

-It’s another pitch black night as we wander down the gangway to the last of our water-borne adventures for the week.
-We’ve visited the lakes and dams, we’ve tried around the islands and now we’re off to try bluewater reef fishing.
-The home of the big stuff…hopefully.
+It’s another pitch black night as we wander down the gangway of Mackay Marina to the last of our water-borne adventures for the week.
+We’ve visited the lakes and dams, we’ve tried the islands, and now we’re off to try bluewater reef fishing, the home of the big stuff.

-Black Samurai is one hell of a boat, usually reserved for Marlin fishing and big game fish, today she’s taking us to troll around one of the closest reefs to Mackay.
-Darryl the skipper has eons of experience and the gear to prove it, I’ve never seen reels as big as these bad boys!
+Black Samurai is one hell of a boat, usually reserved for marlin fishing and big-game fishing, but today she’s taking us to troll around one of the closest reefs to Mackay.
+Darryl, the skipper, has eons of experience and the gear to prove it – I’ve never seen reels as big as these bad boys!

-The final few moments reveal all as a Barracuda pulls up along side the boat.
-This is a mean looking fish – huge eyes and bigger teeth!
-I grab a quick photo and back into the drink he goes.
+The final few moments reveal a barracuda.
+This is a mean looking fish, with big eyes and bigger teeth!
+I grab an obligatory selfie and back into the drink he goes.